 Columnist and Editorial Board Member, Chicago Tribune

-At 17 and not yet out of Middletown (OH) High, Clarence Page made his talents available to American journalism.
+At 17 and not yet out of Middletown High in Ohio, Clarence Page made his talents available to American journalism.
 The Middletown Journal and Cincinnati Enquirer took him on as a freelance writer and photographer.
 In addition to staff assignments with the Chicago Tribune and a column nationally syndicated to more than 120 newspapers, Page has kept his hand in freelancing ever since.
+Page became a Livingston Awards judge in 1993.

 Page was born in Dayton, graduated from Ohio University in 1969, and received an honorary degree from his alma mater in 1993.